SantosRodrigo89/bookshop-node.js-mongo-db-express-docker/README.md

 ## Description

 This is a simple Node.js application using Express.js and MongoDB.
 It provides a starting point for building applications that require RESTful APIs with MongoDB as the database backend.
+Also has docker containers.

 ## Installation